ISE-Neutrino/api-testing/docs/load-test.md

 **The test goal determines the test type:**

 - **Smoke test:** Verify the system functions with minimal load.
-- **“Average” load test:** Discover how the system functions with typical traffic.
+- **Average load test:** Discover how the system functions with typical traffic.
 - **Stress test:** Discover how the system functions with the load of peak traffic.
 - **Spike test:** Discover how the system functions with sudden and massive increases in traffic.
 - **Breakpoint test:** Progressively ramp traffic to discover system breaking points.